Welcome to my Tufts webpages.

 I am Series Editor of Just Sustainabilities: Policy, Planning and Practice an exciting new Series published by Zed Books and am Series Co-Editor of the Routledge Equity, Justice and the Sustainable City Series.
 I am also Contributing Editor to Environment: Science and Policy for Sustainable Development and a member of the editorial boards of Sustainability: Science, Practice and Policy, and the Australian Journal of Environmental Education.
-In addition, I am a Visiting Professor at Northumbria University in Newcastle-on-Tyne, UK, and am also a Senior Scholar at The Center for Humans and Nature.
+In addition, I am a Senior Scholar at The Center for Humans and Nature.

 My publications, which number over 160, include books, peer reviewed articles, book chapters, published conference presentations, published reports, book reviews, newspaper articles, Op-Eds and articles in professional magazines and journals.
 You can download my up to date Curriculum Vitae and take a look at my citations, h-index and i10-index on Scholar Google.